osisoft/Edge-Data-Store-Docs/content/edge-data-store.md

 * Data egress – Sends data from storage to PI Server or AVEVA Data Hub

-  **Note:** EDS also supports OSIsoft Cloud Services as an egress destination.
+  **Note:** EDS also supports AVEVA Data Hub as an egress destination.

 * Health – Records health information of components and sends it to PI Server or AVEVA Data Hub